hosein2398/node-telegram-bot-api-tutorial/README.md

 <img src="https://raw.githubusercontent.com/hosein2398/node-telegram-bot-api-tutorial/master/pics/Keyboards.JPG" height="500" width="400">

 As I said in fact Keyboards are not nothing but automatic type and send for user.
 There is no difference if you write "I'm robot" and sending on your own or you click on Keyboard.
-Lets do something simple when that "I'm robot"  is received so add this up to your previous on message:
+Lets do something simple when that "I'm robot"  is received.So add this up to your previous on message:
 ```js
 bot.on('message', (msg) => {
 var Hi = "hi";